Diptonil/raging-coffee/strings/README.md

 - `String strip()`: Removes all leading or trailing *Java* whitespaces from invoking String.
 Such whitespaces are the ones that are carriage returns, line feeds, regular whitespaces, tabs, etc. We also have `String stripTrailing()` and `String stripLeading()`.
 - `String toUpperCase()` AND `String toLowerCase()`: This does case conversions.
 This also has some `Locale` support that shall be dealth with later and is irrelevant to the discussion of Strings.
 - `static String join(CharSequence delimeter, CharSequence ...strings)`: This concatenates two or more `CharSequences` (`String`s, `StringBuffer`s and `StringBuilder`s) as parameterized with `strings` and separates them with the `delimeter`.

+## The StringBuffer Class

+- Unlike Strings, `StringBuffer`s support modifiable strings.
+They are mutable and unfixed.
+They automatically grow to make room for more characters.
+They have more characters preallocated than required.
+They may have characters or substrings inserted in between or appended anywhere else.
+- The supported constructors:
+  - `StringBuffer()`: Makes room for 16 characters without reallocation.
+  - `StringBuffer(int size)`: Explicitly sets size of buffer.
+  - `StringBuffer(String string)`: Reserves space for the given `string` and reserves extra 16 characters without reallocation.
+  - `StringBuffer(CharSequence sequence)`: Same as the previous thing with the `CharSequence`s.
+- The very common `length()` finds the current length (for any `CharSequence`).
+But `capacity()` finds the actual space allocated.
+- It cannot be created the way Strings are made.
+The object needs to be classically instantiated.

+## The StringBuilder Class

+Similar to `StringBuffer` with one key difference - it's not thread-safe or synchronized.
+The pro is faster performance.
+Apparently, this should be the go-to option in cases where multithreading is not being used.
+The methods seem to be similar as well.
+For immediate problem solving that does not pertain to any huge projects, use this.

+## The StringBuffer Class Methods

+- The `substring()`, `getChars()` and `charAt()` works the same.
+- `StringBuffer replace(int startIndex, int endPosition, String string)`: The given limit of substring gets replaced by the parameterized String.
+This is significantly different from the one of String class since that just could replace characters.
+- `void deleteCharAt(int index)`: Deleted the character at given `index`.
+- `void delete(int startIndex, int endPosition)`: Deleted the substring thus mentioned.
+- `StringBuffer reverse()`: Reverses the invoking StringBuffer.
+- `StringBuffer insert(int index, String string)` OR `StringBuffer insert(int index, char character)`: Inserts at the given position a string or a character without deleting any contents.
+- `void setCharAt(int index, char character)`: Like the `replace()` from String class.
+- `StringBuffer append(String string)` OR `StringBuffer append(int number)`: Like `concat()` from String class.
+- `void ensureCapacity(int minCapacity)`: It is useful to allocate space for the StringBuffer for efficiency purposes, if we happen to know the size.
+This sets the size of the buffer by preallocating space *after* the StringBuffer has been constructed.
+- `void setLength(int length)`: This ets the length of the string inside the object.
+If the length set is less than the current length, characters are lost.
+If it is more, null characters are added to the end.
+This has nothing to do with capacity but length.

+## Programs

+As such this section serves as a primer for the 3 classes as mentioned.
+However, most of the uses appear in the Problem Solving section.
+The use cases of the methods can be succintly inferred from the discussion.
+- `StringBufferCapacity.java`: Distinguish between length and capacity.
+- `StringSplit.java`: Split and rejoin a String.